As some U.S. college students party, others blow the whistle | Education

 "The notion that this population will comply with social distancing and masking requirements is just ludicrous," said Ryan Craig, a higher education investor and consultant.
 "These are college students.
 They are going to do what they want to do."
 At Northeastern University in Boston, administrators came across an Instagram poll last month in which more than 100 incoming freshman indicated that they planned to party.
 After the student running the account voluntarily turned over the identities of respondents, they received a letter warning that partying could result in punishment up to expulsion, a university spokeswoman said.

-Kellerman said reporting parties also increases the odds of completing the academic year on campus.
-"We're all very pro-snitch right now," Kellerman said.
+Kellermann said reporting parties also increases the odds of completing the academic year on campus.
+"We're all very pro-snitch right now," Kellermann said.
 "No one wants to get sent home."